 Soon Gavin moved on to the Centre for Young Musicians at Pimlico where he was taught by Gordon Carr.
 After this, Gavin gained a place at the Guildhall School of Music and Drama, where he studied firstly with Richard Bissell and then with Anthony Chiddel.
 During his time at the Guildhall Gavin met Anthony Halstead, who was Principal Horn with the Academy of Ancient Music, and started to learn the Natural Horn with him.
 It was Antony Halstead who started Gavin in the profession by sending him as far away as possible to play as Principal Horn with the Orchestra Symphonica de Tenerife.
 Gavin reasoned that “a small rock in the middle of the Atlantic was a good place to make those early mistakes”!

 Annoyingly, he stayed there for only one season (life was too easy!) before returning to haunt Mr. Halstead and join the Hanover Band as it was recording its series of Beethoven Symphonies.
 This period was a golden time for all the orchestras as the recording companies wanted new and exciting performances to release on the new Compact Discs.
-Gavin was soon working as a regular player with all the period ensembles, becoming principal horn with The Hanover Band, the English Baroque Soloists, the Orchestre Révolutionnaire et Romantique, the Orchestra of the Age of Enlightenment and the Academy of Ancient Music, but it was in those early days with the Hanover Band that he met his wife, the flautist Utako Ikeda.
-Gavin and Utako have a daughter Emma, a talented young horn player who would love to make this her career.
+Gavin was soon working as a regular player with all the period ensembles, becoming principal horn with The Hanover Band, the English Baroque Soloists, the Orchestre Révolutionnaire et Romantique, the Orchestra of the Age of Enlightenment and the Academy of Ancient Music.
+Gavin has a daughter, Emma, who is a talented young horn player in her own right, and who would love to make this her career.